RenderbitTechnologies/ArchKatas/README.md

 #### Context Diagram Legend

-- **The Road Warrior Dashboard:** Our main system where all functionalities reside.
+- **The RoadWarrior Dashboard:** Our main system where all functionalities reside.
 - **Users:** Travelers accessing the system via web or mobile.
 - **Email:** System to poll and filter travel-related emails.
 - **SABRE & APOLLO:** Existing travel systems providing real-time updates.